Loxton, Somerset

 Loxton is a village and civil parish in Somerset, England.
 It is close to the M5 motorway in the unitary authority of North Somerset.
-The parish includes the village of Christon and has a population of 192.
+The parish includes the village of Christon and has a population of 214.

 History

 Loxton takes its name from the Lox Yeo River (once simply known as the Lox), on which it is situated.
-The village is mentioned in the Domesday book as Lochestone.
+The village is mentioned in the Domesday Book as Lochestone.
 The parish was part of the Winterstoke Hundred.

 The village has been populated since Norman times.
 Old mine-workings on the hills indicate that at one time mining was abundant, probably for calamine, lead, copper and more recently yellow ochre.

 During the construction of the M5 motorway a Roman or pre-Roman settlement was uncovered at Christon.

 Christon Court has medieval origins, but the current building dates from the 17th century.

-"The Loxton Murder"
+1954 murder

-In 1954 the village came to national attention when Miss Noreen O'Connor, a nurse, killed Friederika Alwine Maria Buls by "plucking out" her eyes.
+In 1954 the village came to national attention when Noreen O'Connor, a nurse, killed Friederika Alwine Maria Buls by "plucking out" her eyes.
 She was tried for murder and found guilty but insane.